Health: Correctional Health Services (6300P)

 Number of Inmate Medical and Psychiatric Inpatient Hospital Days

 CHS previously contracted with Santa Clara County to provide psychiatric beds.
 This contractual arrangement was terminated in January 2016.
-The opening of Behavioral Health Pods (BHP) to stabilize and prevent deterioration has lowered psychiatric inpatient hospital days; however, severely mentally ill inmates require an acute inpatient psychiatric facility.
-Therefore, the drop in utilization does not reflect the need.
-CHS is currently working with the selected vendors to open a Lanterman Petris Short (LPS) Unit within the correctional facility for the acutely mentally ill in October 2018.
-A new performance measure in conjunction with the LPS unit, and revised number of medical and psychiatric inpatient days will be determined in early 2019.
+The drop in utilization does not reflect the need.
+CHS recently executed a contract with Liberty Healthcare Corporation to open an Acute Stabilization Unit (ASU), within the jail.
+The new unit opened in October 2018.
+A new performance measure in conjunction with Liberty Healthcare Corporation and revised number of medical and psychiatric inpatient days will be determined for FY 2019-20.

 Average Cost per Inmate Booked per Day for Medical and Health Services

-The fiscal year 2017-18 target was met due to staff position savings as well as services and supplies and fixed asset purchases delayed due to continued project implementation of the LPS Unit and medication dispensing machines.
+The fiscal year 2018-19 target was met due to services and supplies savings and fixed asset purchases delays due to continued project implementation of the ASU Unit and medication dispensing machines.
 Although the severity of inmate health issues has increased and more inmates are being sent for outside hospital services, the costs of these services have been reduced by the Medi-Cal Claiming Inmate Program (MCIP) that become effective in April 2017.
-MCIP provides eligible inmates receiving inpatient care with Medi-Cal coverage for which the State has not fully billed CHS for non-federal share reimbursement yet.
+MCIP provides eligible inmates receiving inpatient care with Medi-Cal coverage.

 Percent of Offenders Receiving Timely Histories and Physicals